uxmal/reko/README.md

 decompiler only if you have legal rights to decompiler the binary (for instance if the binary is your own.)

+## Version 0.5.1.0
+* Integrated the Capstone.NET disassembler, now used for the ARM and ARM Thumb architectures.
+* Support for Arm Thumb PE executables.

 ## Version 0.5.0.0
 * Moved project from SourceForge
 * Renamed project to 'Reko'